ylitormatech/javapatterns/README.md

 * Exactly one instance of a class is required.
 * Controlled access to a single object is necessary.

+## Abstract Factory Design Pattern

+#### Purpose
+Provide an interface that delegates creation calls to one or more concrete classes in order to deliver specific objects.
+#### Usage

+* The creation of objects should be independent of the system utilizing them.
+* Systems should be capable of using multiple families of objects.
+* Families of objects must be used together.
+* Libraries must be published without exposing implementation details.
+* Concrete classes should be decoupled from clients.

 # Structural Patterns